Sam Houston Jones State Park

 The park was named for two men with similar names.
 Sam Houston Jones, Louisiana’s 46th governor, received the honor after working tirelessly to establish the park in 1944.
 The park also commemorates the accomplishments of Sam Houston, the Texas and Tennessee governor who traveled extensively in this stretch of Louisiana over 150 years ago.

 Tree-filled lagoons and mixed pine and hardwood forests await both avid and casual hikers.
 Choose from one of five trails, including one leading to a historical stagecoach road.
 Along the way, you may be fortunate to glimpse some of the park’s abundant wildlife.
-Just don’t get too close — alligators and snakes are protective of their space, though harmless if left alone.
-At the entrance to the Longleaf Pine Trail, you’ll find a well-maintained 18-hole disc golf course.
+Just don’t get too close — alligators and snakes are protective of their space, though not inclined to attack if left alone.

 Sam Houston Jones State Park also offers visitors numerous chances to get out on the water.
-Two boat launches have been constructed for boaters’ convenience, allowing access to the west fork of the Calcasieu River and Lake Charles 10 miles south.
+Two boat launches are available, allowing access to the west fork of the Calcasieu River and Lake Charles 10 miles south.

 The shops, restaurants, casinos, museums and historic districts of Lake Charles are a 15-minute drive from the park entrance.
-Other nearby attractions include the Creole Nature Trail All-American Road, which takes visitors through prime wildlife and birding territory and to Holly Beach on the Gulf of Mexico, or the Louisiana Spirits Distillery in Lacassine, which offers tours and tastings of the award-winning Bayou Rum.
+Other nearby attractions include the Creole Nature Trail All-American Road, which takes visitors through prime wildlife and birding territory and to Holly Beach on the Gulf, or the Louisiana Spirits Distillery in Lacassine, which offers tours and tastings of the award-winning Bayou Rum.

 Entrance fee: $3 per person; free for seniors age 62 and older, and children age 3 and younger.